 Yes in most areas, independent schools are welcomed.
 There may be a charge to cover costs if the funding is not provided to cover independent schools.
 Contact your nearest centre to ask for information.

-Due to our strict quality assurance and standards policies, all of the I.M.P.S. centres follow the same scripts for delivery of the sessions.
+Due to our strict quality assurance and standards policies, both of the I.M.P.S. centres (Oxfordshire and Hull) follow the same scripts for delivery of the sessions.
 It is essential that basic information is delivered to fit within a very tight time frame.
 There are always some local variations as some sessions are taught within local primary schools, whilst others are taught within the hospital setting.
 This is all due to the funding streams and local requirements.

 Following Resuscitation Council UK Guidelines it is recommended by I.M.P.S. head office in Oxford that all children should be taught how to use a defibrillator during an I.M.P.S. session.
 Some centres have not yet adopted this element of the training session due to local reasons.
 Defibrillator simulators are available for all I.M.P.S. centres to use as teaching aids.
 Please contact your local I.M.P.S. co-ordinator if you have any further questions.